-ELL's customers are demanding carbon-free energy to meet the goals of their investors.
+ELL's customers are demanding carbon-free energy to meet the goals of their investors and their own customers.
 New industries are attracted to ELL's low cost of energy and are leading the demand for clean generation.
 The push for net-zero Scope 2 emissions from existing and new customers, not only supports ELL's energy transition, but rather demands it.